seanohue/solace-assignment/DISCUSSION.md

 Checklist:
 - [ ] Style the heading
 - [ ] Style the search bar
+- [x] Remove line breaks and console logs.
-- [ ] Get the search functionality to work correctly.
+- [x] Get the search functionality to work correctly, using React state.
-- [ ] Fix the search `.includes` error.
+- [x] Fix the search `.includes` error.
+- [ ] Enable search by specialty
+- [ ] Enable search by city
+- [ ] Enable filtering by degree
+- [ ] Enable filtering by years of experience
+- [ ] Enable pagination full-stack
 - [ ] Style the table in a way that makes it more readable and visually appealing.
 - [ ] The initial render error is `In HTML, <th> cannot be a child of <thead>.
 This will cause a hydration error.` I'll need to fix the template, most likely.
-- [ ] Then I can address some nice-to-haves.
-For example, columns of the table should be sortable, and perhaps there could be a way to filter the table by certain criteria as well.
+- [ ] Search label should use `<label>` tag and be associated with the input field.
+- [ ] Componentize the page.tsx file where it makes sense to do so.
-- [ ] Address any accessibility issues.
+- [ ] Address any other accessibility issues.